MustafaLotfi/Airboard/README.md

 `python main.py`

+Press q to close the app.
 The video will save in "files" folder